Lindsey commented on “Summer Family Happenings at the Crawfords” and asked a question I thought I would answer in a post. Here is her question:

 “I know you have often posted about non-book learning being a great education, and I clearly see through your children’s talents that’s working well for you all, but wondering specifics of how to do this.
 Example, say my son wanted to take pictures all day I’m not sure I would happily say yes as I would feel there are other things in the day to accomplish.
 Or letting my kids get on the internet…I’m super stingy with the internet and screen time in general.
 I just would really like more specifics if you ever get the chance.”

-For someone not familiar with what I call a relaxed approach to homeschooling, there are lots of posts like “Schooling Has Nothing to Do With Real Education, parts 1, 2 & 3” as well as my ebook Think Outside the Classroom, to familiarize yourself with this multi-faceted approach which I won’t have room to fully explain here.
+For someone not familiar with what I call a relaxed approach to homeschooling, there are lots of posts like “Schooling Has Nothing to Do With Real Education, parts 1, 2 & 3” as well as my book Think Outside the Classroom (you’ll love it!), to familiarize yourself with this multi-faceted approach which I won’t have room to fully explain here.

 But to answer some specifics about how we implement it, even though there is no one way and every family will look quite different, I offer the following ideas: